richefeu/rockable/sphinxdoc/source/syntaxConf.rst

   Elapsed time between each rebuilding of the neighbor list

 - ``DVerlet`` (*double*) **value**
-  Distance to define if two sphero-polyhedra are neighbors
+  Distance to define if two sphero-polyhedra are neighbors.
+  This the length added to the OBBs before testing if they overlap.
+  In other words, half this length is added at each side of the OBBs.

 - ``dVerlet`` (*double*) **value**
    Distance to define if two sub-elements (sphere for vertices, tubes for edges,